technabit/ultimate-nestjs-boilerplate/README.md

 ## Features📦

 - [x] NestJS with Fastify
-- [x] Postgres
-- [x] TypeORM
+- [x] Postgres & TypeORM
 - [x] Offset and Cursor based Pagination
 - [x] REST & GraphQL API
 - [x] Websockets using Socket.io via Redis Adapter(For future scalability with clusters)
 - [x] Cookie based authentication for all REST, GraphQL & WebSockets.
 - [x] Swagger Documentation and API versioning for REST API
 - [x] Automatic API generation on the frontend using OpenAPI Codegen [Learn More](#1-automatic-api-generation-on-the-frontend-)
 - [x] BullMQ for Queues.
-Bull board UI to inspect your jobs.
+Bull board UI to inspect your jobs
-- [x] Worker server for processing background tasks like queues.
+- [x] Worker server for processing background tasks like queues
 - [x] Caching using Redis
 - [x] Pino for Logging
 - [x] Rate Limiter using Redis